northbright/Notes/front-end-web-dev/nodejs/install-nodejs-from-source-on-centos-7.md

 sudo make install
 ```

-## Add New Binary Path for Local Users
+## Add New Binary Path of node, npm for Local Users
 * `sudo vi /etc/profile`

       # Append these lines: